Slide-in ranges vs freestanding, which appliance is suitable for your kitchen and your family?

-Both slide-in and freestanding ranges deliver similar performance and settings but they’re not the same.
-The biggest difference is the installation process.
+Both slide-in and freestanding ranges deliver similar performance and settings in creating many hearty dishes, from quick and easy breakfast to hearty dinners.
+However, there are different things to consider between these two.
+And the biggest difference is the installation process.

 For example, slide-in ranges aren’t installed straight against a wall, located a couple of inches away from it.
 Meaning, there is a countertop place that goes around the back of the cooktop.

 Freestanding models, on the other hand, require upgrades of the countertop layout to accommodate it.
 If you opt for a freestanding range, you will need to fill in a 2-inch gap or even larger.